If you have already climbed 6000 metre peaks and you are a committed person, this is the trip you are looking for!

 Do I need an entry visa to go to Argentina or Chile?

-Depending on which country you come from.
-American, Canadian and Australian citizens for example, have to pay a U$160 visa to enter Argentina as per reciprocity fee.
+Depending on which country you come from you might have to pay a reciprocity fee.
+Currently, Americans and Australians doesnt have to pay any longer (Argentina).
+And from JAN, 2018 Canadians either (Argentina).
 This should be paid at the airport in cash.
 Chile has no restrictions for these countries but it can change.
 Check these links for more information about which countries are required to have visas for Argentina or Chile.

 How do I get from Mendoza to Copiapo?